kite-sdk/kite-docs/generic.md

 ## CreateProductDatasetGeneric

-This program creates the same product dataset used in the POJO example, but uses generic records.
+This program creates the same product dataset used in the Streaming I/O example, but uses generic records.

 ```Java
 package org.kitesdk.examples.data.generic;